 Adult Leaders will find Wi-Fi available in various locations around camp.
 Leaders are responsible for providing their own computer/device to access the Wi-Fi service.
-Like the cell phone and smoking policies, Wi-Fi usage is not for Scout usage.
+Like the cell phone and smoking policies, Wi-Fi usage is not for Scout usage unless approved by the prior mentioned Cellular Device Policy.
 When possible, please use the internet in a way which will least interfere / distract other activities.

-ADULT LEADER ACCOMIDATIONS
+ADULT LEADER ACCOMMODATIONS

 Adult leaders are encouraged to do any business work or lounging in the newly renovated Leader's Lounge/Library in Carter Lodge at Hidden Valley, which features various workspaces, outlets, and couches.
 Adult leaders are also encouraged to utilize the Big Room of the Main Lodge at Camp Bell.
 Please be respectful of other leaders and help limit these areas to adult leaders only.
+Anyone in need of devices such as a CPAP machine will need to discuss with that camps leadership to ensure accommodations are met.